-Marine Service identifies the need of special efforts for biogeochemical model product validations.
+The physic blue world versus the green biogeochemistry component.
+The assessment of physical parameters is more developed than the one for biogeochemistry parameters; The Copernicus Marine Service identifies the need of special efforts for biogeochemical model product validations.
 The lack of biogeochemistry observations conditions not only the biogeochemical model validation, but even the modelling itself.
-Due to the lack of in situ data, some phenomena such as primary production and bloom of phytoplankton are most of the time assessed using chlorophyll Ocean Colour satellite datainformation, which have some with the limitations related to coverage and

-- 90 resolution, especially for that satellite observed chlorophyll values have especially on the coastal zones-areas.
+Due to the lack of in situ data, some phenomena such as primary production and bloom of phytoplankton are most of the time assessed using chlorophyll Ocean Colour satellite data, which have some limitations related to coverage and resolution, especially for the coastal zones.
 Furthermore, it is necessary to also assess in biogeochemical models the factors that cause these blooms (i.e., transport of nutrients).
 Carbon, oxygen, and ocean acidification are parameters of interest both at regional and global scales that need a better validation.
 BGC-argo floats can enhance the monitoring, but mostly off shelves and far from coastal areas.
-Finally mention that in the bio model validation, it is important to evaluate together the errors in the physical system, particularly vertical transport and mixing which - 95 should help to characterize causes of errors of biogeochemical products.
+Finally mention that in the bio model validation, it